-There will be several ways to stay informed about plans for IAJGS2016 in Seattle.
+There will be several ways to stay informed about plans for IAJGS 2017 in Orlando.

-Our website at http://www.iajgs2016.org will be a major source of information.
-There will, of course, be the IAJGS Conference FaceBook page and the ever popular discussion list.
+Our website at http://www.iajgs2017.org/ will be a major source of information.
+There will, of course, be the IAJGS Conference Facebook page and the ever popular discussion list.
 And then, there will be this blog.
 You should consider subscribing to it.

-Someone recently asked me to tell her the advantages of a blog over, say, the discussion list, FaceBook or Twitter.
+Someone once asked me to tell her the advantages of a blog over, say, the discussion list, Facebook, or Twitter.
 They each have their strong points.
 Probably the biggest advantage of a blog is that anyone may read a blog post without joining a particular website or establishing a password.
-Think of the blog as you would a website – no membership is required.
+Think of the blog as you would a website - no membership is required.

 If you would like to stay up-to-date as we post articles on this blog, we suggest you subscribe to it.
 When subscribing, one may opt to receive email notifications of new blog posts or use a blog subscription aggregator, such as Feedly.

-While on the IAJGS conference webpage, click on the News/Blog tab.
-On the upper right of the page, look for blog subscription options.
+While on any IAJGS conference web page, in the sidebar on the left or the footer at the bottom, look for blog subscription options.

-Or if you follow – or plan to follow – several blogs, then an RSS reader (blog aggregator service) might be your best choice.
-I am an avid blog reader and follow more than 100 blogs via Feedly.
-When I click on the Feedly icon that is located at the top of my browser window, I can see which of the blogs to which I subscribe have added content since I last visited.
-I used to bookmark individual blogs in my browser.
-No more!
-Feedly makes reading blogs a one-stop shop.
+Or if you follow - or plan to follow - several blogs, then an RSS reader (blog aggregator service) might be your best choice.
+Many blog readers prefer to use Feedly.
+When clicking on the Feedly icon that is located at the top of the browser window, it is easy to see which of the blogs to which you subscribe have added content since your last visited.

 If you would like to view a tutorial on how to start with Feedly, view this blog post: http://www.keywordroom.com/social-media/feedly-tutorial-for-beginners/